-African Union Vows 'Zero Tolerance' to Undemocratic Change - Zambia News
+African Union vows 'zero tolerance' to undemocratic change - Zambia News

 All three countries are under pressure by ECOWAS to return swiftly to civilian rule by 2024 for Mali and Burkina and a year later for Guinea.

-Juntas seized power in Mali and Burkina Faso amid anger at the military over the toll from a jihadi insurgency that has claimed thousands of lives and forced millions from their homes.
+Juntas seized power in Mali and Burkina Faso amid anger at the military over the toll from an insurgency that has claimed thousands of lives and forced millions from their homes.

-The coup in Guinea had different causes, being rooted in public anger against then President Alpha Conde over a lurch toward authoritarianism.
+The coup in Guinea had different causes, being rooted in public anger against then president Alpha Conde over a lurch towards authoritarianism.

 Sudan has been gripped by deepening political and economic turmoil since the coup led by army chief Abdel Fattah al-Burhan in 2021 that derailed a short-lived transition to civilian rule following the ouster of Omar al-Bashir in 2019.

-In an address to the summit Saturday, AU Commission chairperson Moussa Faki Mahamat said the Pan-African bloc needed to look at new strategies to counter the backsliding of democracy.
+In an address to the summit on Saturday, Faki said the pan-African bloc needed to look at new strategies to counter the backsliding of democracy.

 “Sanctions imposed on member states following unconstitutional changes of government… do not seem to produce the expected results,” he said.